sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 Exits cave to gain hidden delights in hanging groove.
 Good when dry.

 **15. Almost There (5)**
-Climbs the right arete of the cave system on incredible bubbly jugs.
+Climbs the right arête of the cave system on incredible bubbly jugs.

 **16. Into the Labyrinth (5+) *★***
 The front face of grey tower, recently retro-bolted (naughty but nice).

 **17. By Zeus (6a+) *★***
-Right arete of grey tower with technical start.
+Right arête of grey tower with technical start.

 **18. Spiteful Rain (5+) *★***
 Pleasant face and tricky finish.